bobaseb/energetically-coherent-computation/index.md

 - causal boundaries of
 - grounding in physical reality
 - multi-layered energy flows in
+- selective participation of brain regions in
+- unity and diversity of

+Conscious field
+- dynamic boundaries of
+- regions entering and exiting
+- thermal noise thresholds in

 Conscious integration
+- across different scales
 - causal boundaries of
+- fundamental limits of
+- mechanisms of
 - neural light cones defining
+- propagation constraints on
+- speed limitations of
+- theoretical frameworks for

 Conscious processing
 - abstract thinking as special case
 - energetic basis of
+- temporal windows for

 Conscious states
 - dynamically stable